L-LYR/tinykv/doc/project3-MultiRaftKV.md

 }
 ```

-Let’s take a relook at Region definition, it includes two fields `start_key` and `end_key` to indicate the range of data which the Region is responsible for.
+Let’s take a review at Region definition, it includes two fields `start_key` and `end_key` to indicate the range of data which the Region is responsible for.
 So split is the key step to support multi-raft.
 At the beginning, there is only one Region with range [“”, “”).
 You can regard the key space as a loop, so [“”, “”) stands for the whole space.
-With the data written, the split checker will checks the region size every `cfg.SplitRegionCheckTickInterval`, and generates a split key if possible to cut the Region into two parts, you can check the logic in
+With the data written, the split checker will check the region size every `cfg.SplitRegionCheckTickInterval`, and generates a split key if possible to cut the Region into two parts, you can check the logic in
 `kv/raftstore/runner/split_check.go`.
 The split key will be wrapped as a `MsgSplitRegion` handled by `onPrepareSplitRegion()`.

 To make sure the ids of the newly created Region and Peers are unique, the ids are allocated by scheduler.
 It’s also provided, so you don’t have to implement it.